RISE Personal Loan Review

 If you choose to move forward with RISE, the lender will run a hard credit check on your report — standard practice for originating loans.
 Unlike many lenders, RISE allows you to opt out of a loan even after signing an agreement if you do so within a few days.
 You may receive loan funding as soon as the next business day.

-If you can’t get approved for a RISE loan, there are some steps you can take to improve your chances of getting approved for a personal loan.
+If RISE declines your loan application, you can take steps to improve your chances of getting approved for a personal loan.

 Even if you believe RISE aligns with what you’re looking for in a personal loan, it never hurts to shop around and compare other lenders.
-Here’s how RISE stacks up against similar personal loan lenders.
+Here’s how RISE stacks up against two other lenders, OppLoans and Discover.

 To come up with our star rating for personal loan companies, LendingTree considered 22 data points across three categories: